GoldinGuy/UltimateRegexResource/README.md

 | `\b`   | _word boundary_         | Between a character matched and not matched by `\w` | `she sells seasells` | `s\b`              | `s`           |
 | `\B`   | **NOT** _word boundary_ | Between two characters matched by `\w`              | `she sells seasells` | `\w+$`             | `seashells`   |

-There are additional anchors available that are unaffected by multiline mode `m`:
+There are additional anchors available that are unaffected by multiline mode [m](#-flags).

 | Syntax | Anchor         | Matches                                            | Example String    | Example Expression | Example Match |
 | ------ | -------------- | -------------------------------------------------- | ----------------- | ------------------ | ------------- |